QuickNotes

 - Menu Bar — Set up the menu bar icon

-- Note Editor — Add the text editing view
+- Note Editor — Build the editor with rich text formatting

 - Persistence — Save notes automatically